dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-azure-devops.md

 You can still use dbt Cloud with Azure DevOps before this feature is generally available by [following these instructions](/dbt-cloud/cloud-configuring-dbt-cloud/cloud-import-a-project-by-git-url#azure-devops).
 :::

-:::important Availability for connecting Azure DevOps accounts
+:::caution Available for dbt Cloud Enterprise

-Connecting an Azure DevOps account is available for dbt Cloud Enterprise tier.
+Connecting an Azure DevOps account is available for organizations using the dbt Cloud Enterprise tier.

 :::